MFeroz06/SECP1513-Technology-and-Information-Systems-WBL-/Lab/README.md

 ---
 > It's been a fun experience since I gain knowledge from the lab activity, which is PC Assembly, I also gain friends at that moments.
 We were having fun assembling the PC and at the same time we are too nervous for the test .
 The lab assistant also helped us and explain to us the step of assembling the PC.

+## Suggestion for Improvement
+---
+> Provide a bigger space for students to assembly the PC, since it is really cramped inside a small room with 33 people excluding lab assistant.
+Also provide many PC so that each students can experience assemblying the PC.

 ## Steps to Assembly the PC
 1. Install CPU on the Motherboard
 2. Install RAM